AnthonyBeCode/Hamilton-promo-3/Missions/start-javascript.md

 - Learn to JavaScript like a pro

-Do the final exercice and in a repository called 'start-javascript`
+Do the final exercice and in a repository called `start-javascript`
   - [Apprenez a coder avec JavaScript](https://openclassrooms.com/courses/apprenez-a-coder-avec-javascript) :fr:
   - [Learn the basics of JavaScript](https://openclassrooms.com/courses/learn-the-basics-of-javascript) :gb: